antontanderup/mediocre-hass-media-player-cards/docs/README_STYLING.md

 These variables control the appearance of dialog boxes and overlays:

 - `--mmpc-dialog`: Background color for built in modal
-- `--mmpc-on-dialog`: Primary text color in
+- `--mmpc-on-dialog`: Primary text color
 - `--mmpc-on-dialog-muted`: Secondary/muted text color
 - `--mmpc-on-dialog-divider`: Divider color